NahushKulkarni/Document_Image_Tamper_Detection_And_Recovery/README.md

 # Document Image Tamper Detection And Recovery

-## Code for this project cannot be disclosed at current stage due to ongoing research publications work and related confidentiality.
+## Code for this project cannot be disclosed due to research publication and related confidentiality.

+## Research paper can be found at: [Springer Link](https://link.springer.com/chapter/10.1007/978-981-19-2069-1_25)

 ### Below-Mentioned are samples of results from this project at 50% tamper: